matrix-org/matrix-spec-proposals/proposals/3676-transitioning-away-from-reply-fallbacks.md

  * In practice only `m.room.message` events with msgtype `m.text` or similar (`m.emote`, `m.notice`) would be able to express reply fallbacks (using the `m.body`, `format` and `formatted_body` fields).
- * Thread events using replies as a fallback representation for threads would not include a textual reply fallback at all.
+ * Thread events using replies as a fallback representation for threads should not include a textual reply fallback at all (and so avoid threaded messages triggering notifications).
+The same would apply for any other usage which uses replies as a fallback.

 This means that we can still use reply fallbacks for notification purposes until that is properly fixed by [MSC2781](https://github.com/matrix-org/matrix-doc/pull/2781)